lucj/argocd-helmfile-plugin/README.md

 helmfile apply
 ```

-### Helmfile plugin

-The binary needed for the plugin are currently packaged into a temporary image on the DockerHub: [https://hub.docker.com/r/lucj/argocd-plugin-helmfile/tags](https://hub.docker.com/r/lucj/argocd-plugin-helmfile/tags)
+Once ArgoCD is installed, we need to enable the Helmfile plugin.
+The binaries needed for the plugin are currently packaged into the following image in the DockerHub: [https://hub.docker.com/r/lucj/argocd-plugin-helmfile/tags](https://hub.docker.com/r/lucj/argocd-plugin-helmfile/tags)

 Follow the steps below to make sure ArgoCD can use this plugin: